Always is El Rushbo behind the Golden EIB microphone for yet another excursion into broadcast excellence.

 Well, yes.

-Try this, because I really, really want to be understood on this.
+Try this because I really, really want to be understood on this.

-There are voters who who still think that Democrats look at polls and focus groups to see what voters want.
+There are voters who still think that Democrats look at polls and focus groups to see what voters want.

 But that's not what Democrats are looking at polls and focus groups to find out or to learn.

-Obama, for example, I'm convinced uses polls and focus groups to find out what voters can be made to believe.
+Obama, for example, I'm convinced, uses polls and focus groups to find out what voters can be made to believe.

 And this is an important distinction.